 - Quid pro quo

 Tell them where you work if you wanna know where they work.

-Rather than asking direction questions, say something happened to someone else and what they think about it.
+Rather than asking direct questions, say something happened to someone else and what they think about it.

-For example, you might ask your possibly future girlfriend to gauge her fidelity habits:
+For example, you might ask your possible future girlfriend to gauge her fidelity habits: